fbpx

 Email messages pass through numerous servers, including those of the various Internet Service Providers (ISPs) and mail clients involved.
 And each server stores multiple copies of every message, with additional copies stored on the sender and recipient’s devices.
 As such, even when you delete your original email, you aren’t removing all the other copies that exist.

 Even more worrisome is the fact that your email is connected to everything you do online.
 Nearly every time you sign up for an online service, you have to enter your email address.
-Once you are registered, the service usually sends you an email containing your password information and terms of service.
+Once you are registered, the service sends you an email confirmation that can include sensitive information.

 Email privacy tips